python-ellar/ellar/docs/overview/custom_decorators.md

 ## **Custom Parameter Decorators**
 You can create your own route parameter decorators whenever necessary.
 You simply need to follow a contract, `NonParameterResolver`, and override the resolve function.

-The `NonParameterResolver` has two attribute, `type_annotation` and `parameter_name`, that are provided automatically when computing route function parameter dependencies.
+The `NonParameterResolver` has two attributes, `type_annotation` and `parameter_name`, that are provided automatically when computing route function parameter dependencies.
 The `type_annotation` and `parameter_name` are determined from the parameter declaration like so - `def route_function(parameter_name:type_annotation = NonParameterResolver())`.

 All `NonParameterResolver` receives current `IExecutionContext` during route function execution, and it must return a tuple of dict object of the resulting resolve data with `parameter_name` and list of errors if any.